National Park Service: Litigation with Delaware North

-In 2015, Delaware North sued the NPS in the United States Court of Claims for breach of contract, alleging that the NPS had undervalued its trademarks of the names of iconic Yosemite National Park concession facilities.
+In 2015, Delaware North sued the NPS in the United States Court of Federal Claims for breach of contract, alleging that the NPS had undervalued its trademarks of the names of iconic Yosemite National Park concession facilities.
 The NPS estimated the value of the intangible assets including the names "Ahwahnee", "Badger Pass", "Curry Village", and "Yosemite Lodge" at $3.5 million.
 Delaware North lost the contract, and asserted that the historic names were worth $51 million and maintained that the incoming concessioner had to be paid that amount.

 The Justice Department and the NPS asserted that this was an "improper and wildly inflated" value.
 Rather than pay Delaware North's demanded valuation, in January 2016 the NPS instead opted to rename the famous landmarks, effective in March.
 The Ahwahnee Hotel is slated to become The Majestic Yosemite Hotel, Curry Village will become Half Dome Village, and the Wawona Hotel will become Big Trees Lodge.
 Widespread public outcry focused on Delaware North's decision to claim ownership of names within a national park.
 The names were restored in 2019 upon settlement of the dispute.

-Bookstores

-At many Park Service sites a bookstore is operated by a non-profit cooperating association.
-The largest example is Eastern National, which runs bookstores in 30 states with 178 stores.